Overview

 A 13-person board of officers and directors governs the Milwaukee Press Club.
 Officers are elected annually, while Directors are elected for two-year terms.
 The President-elect is an elected position, with the seat-holder automatically becoming President upon the election of a new President-elect each fall.
 The new board is installed during the club’s annual meeting in September.
 In addition to elected members, non-voting ex-officio members round out the board.

-2023-2024 Board of Governors
+2024-2025 Board of Governors

 Officers

-President: Maryann Lazarski, Milwaukee PBS
+President: Maryann Lazarski, Marquette University

-President-Elect: James B. Nelson, Milwaukee Journal Sentinel
+President-Elect: Tom Daykin, Milwaukee Journal Sentinel

 Treasurer: H. Carl Mueller, Mueller Communications, LLC